 The First Amendment extended the Company's option to draw down the second tranche of \$8.5 million (the "Second Term Loan Advance") of the term loan facility provided under the Hercules Loan Agreement (the "Term Loan") until March 31, 2017 and made the Second Term Loan Advance subject to the consent of Hercules, among other customary conditions.
 The Second Amendment further extended the Company's option to draw the Second Term Loan Advance until January 31, 2018 and continued to make the Second Term Loan Advance subject to the consent of Hercules, among other customary conditions.
 The First Amendment also extended the interest-only payments until January 31, 2017, in connection with the first tranche of \$16.5 million (the "First Term Loan Advance" and together with the Second Term Loan Advance, the "Term Loan Advances").
-The Company is currently in discussions with Hercules to extend the period during which the additional tranche of \$8.5 million may be drawn.
-The Company can make no assurances that its discussions will ultimately be successful and, if such discussions result in an extension of the periods in which the Company may draw the additional tranche of \$8.5 million, the Company could incur additional fees to Hercules.
+The period during which the additional tranche of \$8.5 million may be drawn has expired and therefore the \$8.5 million can no longer be drawn by the Company.

 The First Amendment provides the Term Loan will mature on December 1, 2018.
 As a result of the First Amendment, and in connection with the extension of the interest-only period from the First Term Loan Advance, Hercules returned to the Company the principal payments paid by the Company in July and August 2016, which such returned payments will once again constitute outstanding Term Loan advances under the Hercules Loan Agreement.
 In connection with the execution of the First Amendment, the Company paid Hercules a facility fee of \$165.
 The facility fee represents a debt issue cost which is being reflected as a reduction to the carrying amount of loan payable in accordance with ASU 2015-03.
 Such issue costs are being amortized to interest expense over the life of the Term Loan using the effective interest method.
-As of March 31, 2018 and December 31, 2017, the Company had outstanding borrowings of \$9.3 million and \$10.9 million, respectively, related to the Hercules Loan Agreement which is recorded on the balance sheet in loan payable, current portion.
+As of June 30, 2018 and December 31, 2017, the Company had outstanding borrowings of \$7.6 million and \$10.9 million, respectively, related to the Hercules Loan Agreement which is recorded on the balance sheet in loan payable, current portion.
+As of June 30, 2018, the fair value of Term Loan approximates its carrying value.